danielhrisca/asammdf/README.rst

 asammdf uses the following libraries

 * numpy : the heart that makes all tick
-* numexpr : for fromula based channel conversions
+* numexpr : for formula based channel conversions
 * blosc : optionally used for in memmory raw channel data compression

 Usage